Walt Disney World Monorail System

 The Mark IV Monorail 1971-1989

 The Mark IV's monorails were retired for numerous reasons.
-Guest capacity, aging fleet, a/c issues, and the big reason was safety.
+Guest capacity, aging fleet, a/c issues, and the big reason, safety.

 Back in 1985 Monorail Silver had a very serious accident.
 A tire blew out and caught on fire.
-This in turn ended up causing at least one whole car to be engulfed in flames.
+This in turn ended up causing one whole car to be engulfed in flames.

-Even though this monorail was full, the fast thinking of some of the guests helped everyone up to the roof and away from the flames.
-No one was hurt.
+Even though this monorail was full of guests, the fast thinking of some of the guests helped everyone up to the roof and away from the flames.
+No one was seriously hurt.

 The Mark VI monorails have many safety features included which would prevent this from ever happening again.